3 Do's and 3 Don'ts for Septic System Landscaping Projects

 3. Don’t Normalize Foot Traffic in the Area

-The last thing you want to do is create landscaping that encourages high foot traffic over your septic system.
+The last thing you want to do is create landscaping that encourages high foot traffic over your septic system this even includes your pets foot traffic.
 With high foot traffic, the soil is compacted and begins to damage the intricate workings of your septic system.

 Yepez Lawn Service Helps Keep Your Septic System Safe and Landscaping Beautiful